-Lovestruck honeymooners will find no better location to celebrate their recent wedding than Iceland, a land famed for its ethereal landscapes, creative culture and wide range of exciting tour activities.
+Lovestruck honeymooners will find no better location to celebrate their recent wedding than Iceland, a land famed for its ethereal landscapes, a creative culture and a wide range of exciting tour activities.

 Obviously, there are countless travel destinations competing to host such a special time between you, but Iceland tops the board for its uncanny ability to quiet the mind, prioritise what's important and make a lasting connection, both to nature and one another.

 Aside from its stunning scenery, Iceland is known for the wide range of tour activities available to partake in here.
 From glacier hiking to snorkelling and scuba diving, ATV & Buggy trips and horse-riding; there truly is no end to your options here.
 Aside from providing a valuable individual experience, such tours make for fantastic shared memories.

 In short, what more could new, happily-married couples ask for?
 If your partner dares even suggest a location other than Iceland, begin to repeat "I'd do anything for love... but I won't do that," becoming more melodic as you progress.
 They'll quickly get the picture.

 It's time to put away the tuxedo and wedding dress, for adventure awaits in this fantastical, romantic land.
 Without further ado, let us look to some of the top activity recommendations for your honeymoon in the land of ice and fire.

 For obvious reasons, the Northern Lights are one of Iceland’s most famous attractions, drawing in thousands of hopeful, sky-gazing visitors every year.
 While elusive, this natural phenomenon defies belief upon its flourishing, dazzling spectators with its waving from and vibrant green, red and yellow palette.